 I see the rich and poor, people of all ages, races, religions and rising up and becoming leaders within their homes, families, and neighborhoods.
 I see leaders taking time off of their jobs and coming from all over the United States to support and save lives.
 I see leaders donating money, food, clothes and goods and their time for those who have lost everything.
 I see leaders risking their lives for others.
 I see churches and organizations opening their buildings up shelter, clothe and feed those in need.
 I know there are some working and staffing those shelters that are facing or have lost their home, have family in desperate need and are experiencing the same anxious thoughts as anyone else.
 But rather sulk in their despair and hopelessness, they chose to serve others and make a difference.

-I SEE PEOPLE SACRIFICING THEIR COMFORTABLE LIFESTYLES FOR THE BETTER GOOD OF MANKIND!where width is the width of the ad.
+I SEE PEOPLE SACRIFICING THEIR COMFORTABLE LIFESTYLES FOR THE BETTER GOOD OF MANKIND!

 What the Houston area is witnessing is called, Servant Leadership.
 Serving others unselfishly with little or no regard to their circumstances.
 Out of this Servant Leadership, I see something much deeper occurring.
 I call it Transformational Influence.
 Leaders making a difference in people’s lives by influencing through their generous serving of others, and positive and encouraging conversations.
 They possess a positive attitude regardless of the situation or circumstance.
 Transformational Influence is a term I created from witnessing the transformation of people’s lives through conversation, prayer, and commitment to others.
 Transformational Influence occurs when we affect the way a person thinks, acts or behaves through our conversations, personal actions or simply our intention.